GRAAL-Lab/graal_utils/conventions_for_writing_code/README.md

     2. **Getter**: `auto x() const -> const X& { return x_; }`

 ## Variables

-Private variable should be written with lowercase  and with an underscore at the end:
+Variable should be written in lower camelCase:

-* Example: `x_`
+* Example: `myVariable`

-Public variable should be written as private ones but without the end underscore
+Private variable should be written in camelCase and with an underscore at the end:

-* Example: `x`
+* Example: `myVariable_`

 Variable that specifies frames in the name must be written according to the following convention: